Last updated: June 2020

-This post is about how to use the Enneagram for personal growth, based on my experience with it.
+This post is about how to use the Enneagram for personal growth, based on my subjective experience with it.
+There are three specific aspects I want to talk to you about.

 How the Enneagram works

 The Enneagram maps nine personality types, or ego structures, and the types are interconnected in various ways.
 We each have a dominant type, established early on in life.
-(Whether our Enneagram type is established pre or post birth isn’t clear.
+(Whether our Enneagram type is established pre or post birth isn’t clear – or necessary to know!
 One of the top Enneagram experts David Daniels says its a combination.)

-That isn’t where the connections between the types end, by the way.
-Each type has a ‘stress point’ – a type that they resemble when under stress.
+That isn’t where the connections between the types end.
+Each type has a ‘stress point’ – a type that they resemble when under pressure.
 Further, each type as an integration type – a type whose healthier characteristics they resemble once they have learned to manage the unhealthier aspects of their own type.

 Additional theories within the main theory

-Within the main Enneagram theory, there are several additional theories.
-The one I will focus on in this post is the centers of intelligence theory.
+Within the main Enneagram framework of the nine types, there are several additional theories.
+The two I will focus on in this post are the Enneagram Centers of Intelligence and the Enneagram Subtypes.

-Briefly (because we will talk more about it in a second), the Enneagram talks of three centers of intelligence: a head center, heart center and body center.
+Briefly, the Enneagram talks of three Centers of Intelligence: a Head center, Heart center and Body center.
 Each of the nine types is created, or fixated, in one of the centers.
 The meaning of this isn’t immediately accessible, but the consequences of it are significant, as this post attempts to clarify.

 Figuring out your Enneagram type